tkhamez/neucore/doc/documentation.md

 remain so.
 To correct this, this group can simply be deleted, or it must be assigned a manager who can then manually remove all members.

-### Group Deactivation with Mail Notification
+### Group Deactivation

-If the ESI token of one or more characters on an account is invalid, the account is disabled.
+If the ESI token of one or more characters on an account is invalid, the account can be disabled.
+This is done on the settings page, feature "Deactivate Accounts".
 A character without a token (no ESI scopes were requested during login) counts as invalid.

-Deactivation means that the API for apps no longer returns groups for that account (if this feature is enabled).
+Deactivation means that the API for apps no longer returns groups for that account.
 The deactivation of the account can be delayed, e. g. by 24 hours after a token became invalid.

 As soon as the token was updated by logging in with the appropriate character, the account will be reactivated.

-A mail notification can be sent for deactivated accounts.
-This mail will only be sent once and only if one of the characters in the account is a member of an alliance that was previously configured.
-It will be sent to the main character, if any, or to one of the characters that have an invalid token.

 ### Required Groups